 From the machining menu, choose “operations->add pocket operation”.
 Set the step over to around half the mill diameter.
 Step the step down to 1 mm.
 You may be able to use larger steps, I am yet to experiment with this.

 There is a start depth, set this to 0.
 Set the end depth to the bottom of the stock (a negative Z value - in my case it was -20) if you will mill the part out entirely.
 Now choose the surface you created earlier, and the sketch you made on the stock.
 Choose the end mill.

 Set the other parameters to your choosing, and ok this.
 You now have the roughing pocket, you may want to use the properties dialogue to name it as that.

 Again, use Add pocketing operation, but now set the step over to a smaller value like 0.25mm, and step down to 1mm.
 Set the start and end depth to the bottom of your stock.
 It will then only 1 pass.

 Choose the same surface and sketch.
 I have considered making a smaller sketch to exclude as much of the tab material as possible but I’ve not experimented with that.

 Ok this, and you will have a second operation in your structure.

-Use the properties to set your machien details in the program object, and save.
+Use the properties to set your machine details in the program object, and save.
 You are now ready to start generating toolpaths.

-First - from machining, select “G0” - to start creating the toolpath program.
-It will make Python Code (PyCAM I think), that contains a higher level description of the CnC operations.
+First, from machining select “G0”.
+This will start creating the toolpath program.
+It will make Python Code (PyCAM I think), that contains a higher level description of the CNC operations.

 Select the preview/simulate option from the machining menu.
 Once in there, maximize the preview window, and use the mouse wheel to zoom out to see the whole stock.